pism/pism/doc/sphinx/manual/validation/ross.rst

 - Option ``-ssafd_ksp_monitor`` provides feedback on the linear solver iterations "underneath" the nonlinear (shear-thinning) SSA solver iteration.

-There is no need to type in the above command; just do
+There is no need to type in the above command; just run

 .. code-block:: none

    cd diagnostic/
    ./run_diag.sh 2 211 0.6

 Note ``run_diag.sh`` accepts three arguments: ``run_diag.sh N Mx E`` does a run with ``N`` MPI processes, an ``Mx`` by ``Mx`` grid, and option